microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 ## Application Flow
 The included MPLAB project is configured to echo back any data received over CDC.

-The application continuously checks if there is data in the CDC receive buffer and adds the data to the CDC transmit buffer, as long as the peripheral is ready and the buffer isn't full.
+The application continuously checks if there is data in the CDC receive buffer and adds the data to the CDC transmit buffer, as long as the peripheral is ready and the buffer is not full.
 The diagram bellow illustrates the complete flow of the main application.

 <p><img src="images/application_flow.jpg" width="250"/></p>